alfredo rolando ortiz biography

 With a multicultural repertoire that covers folk, classical and popular music from many countries, as well as his original compositions, Alfredo has performed for audiences of all ages and backgrounds.
 He has recorded many albums and is the winner of a GOLD RECORD in South America.
 He has lectured on a variety of subjects at universities, colleges and schools, is the author of several harp music books and articles and his compositions have been performed and recorded by classical and folk harpists in many countries.
 His“Venezolana for Five Pedal Harps” has become a favorite of harp ensembles around the world.

 His acclaimed “South American Suite for Harp and Orchestra” premiered March 3, 1996.
 Dr Ortiz was invited to perform his Suite at the World Harp Congress in Prague, Czech Republic, in 1999, with the Prague Radio Symphony Orchestra, having as audience over one thousand classical harpists from around the world.
 He has also performed his Suite in Venezuela, Guatemala, Brazil, Turkey, New Zealand, Israel and with several orchestras in the United States, among them the New Mexico Symphony, Corona Symphony Orchestra, and the El Paso Symphony.
 With this last orchestra he recorded his Suite, available in CD.
 (See Concerts with Orchestra for more information)

-In 2007, Dr. Alfredo Rolando Ortiz was commissioned a piece to be premiered on July 22, 2008, during the Tenth World Harp Congress in Amsterdam, The Netherlands.
-Originally composed for four harps or harp ensemble, CUMBIA VERDE was performed by 232 harpists, the largest harp ensemble to date.*
+On July 22, 2008, during the Tenth World Harp Congress in Amsterdam, The Netherlands, his composition CUMBIA VERDE, created for four harps or harp ensemble, was premiered by 232 harpists, the largest harp ensemble to date.

 Among his solo recitals and concerts with orchestra are: